Information on CAT Decisions and Orders

 Generally, the CAT does not anonymize the names of any Users, Representatives or Witnesses that appear before it or restrict public access to a CAT decision, order or any adjudicative records that form part of a record of the proceeding.
 This is in accordance with the open courts principle set out in section 2 (b) of the Canadian Charter of Rights and Freedoms.

-The CAT can, however, take steps, give directions or issue orders to protect the confidentiality of personal information, and/or restrict public access to a decision, order or any adjudicative records in accordance with Rule 19 of the CAT’s Rules of Practice.
+The CAT can, however, take steps, give directions or issue orders to protect the confidentiality of personal information, and/or restrict public access to a decision, order or any adjudicative records in accordance with the CAT’s Rules of Practice.